qiang-yang-ecology/qiang-yang/content/authors/admin/_index.md

 title: Qiang Yang 杨强
 ---

 My research interests lie broadly in community ecology and macroecology, in particular in biological invasions, biodiversity patterns, ecological networks, and ecosystem stability.
-I am especially fascinated by how biodiversity and ecological networks scale tropically and spatially, and how they are regulated by environmental changes, human activities and biological invasions.
+I am especially fascinated by how biodiversity and ecological networks scale with time, space and trophic levels, and how they are regulated by environmental changes, human activities and biological invasions.

 I also serve as one of the associate editors for the journal *Functional Ecology*.
 {style="text-align: justify;"}